apache/activemq-artemis/docs/user-manual/en/mqtt.md

 Web browsers can then connect to `wss://<server>:8883` using a Web Socket to send and receive MQTT messages.

+## Link Stealing

+The MQTT specifications define a behavior often referred to as "link stealing."
+This means that whenever a new client connects with the same client ID as another existing client then the existing client's session will be closed and its network connection will be terminated.

+In certain use-cases this behavior is not desired so it is configurable.
+The URL parameter `allowLinkStealing` can be configured on the MQTT `acceptor` to modify this behavior.
+By default `allowLinkStealing` is `true`.
+If it is set to `false` then whenever a new client connects with the same client ID as another existing client then the _new_ client's session will be closed and its network connection will be terminated.
+In the case of MQTT 5 clients they will receive a disconnect reason code of [`0x80` (i.e. "Unspecified error")](https://docs.oasis-open.org/mqtt/mqtt/v5.0/os/mqtt-v5.0-os.html#_Toc3901208).

 ## Automatic Subscription Clean-up